-If you are interested in selecting the right approach, and therefore avoid complicating the business development process, be sure to pay attention to the latest trends, competition, market, software solutions, and above all, customers’ preferences.
+If you’re interested in selecting the right approach, and therefore avoiding complicating the business development process, pay attention to the latest trends, competition, market, software solutions, and above all, customers’ preferences.

 A recent SuperOffice study implied that 90% of companies don’t acknowledge or inform the customers when they receive an email.
 While 41% of organizations don’t respond to emails at all, and the ones that do handle it 15 hours and 17 minutes (on average) later without following up with customers.

 To make matters more interesting, 80% of businesses believe that they provide great customer care, while only 8% of clients agree with this claim.
 Clearly, there is a big gap between what customers want and what businesses think they need.